© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Ibsley Common, 820m south east of Broomy is a scheduled monument protected by Historic England under reference 1016744.
 View the official record →

-Bowl barrow on Ibsley Common is a Bronze Age funerary monument located in Hampshire, approximately 820 metres south-east of Broomy.
+Bowl barrow on Ibsley Common is a Bronze Age funerary monument located in Hampshire, situated approximately 820 metres south-east of Broomy.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016744.

 Bowl barrow on Ibsley Common, 820m south east of Broomy is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016744.